-So has any major study shown that homework has a direct link and correlation to a significant increase in academic achievement?
-Yes – but you may be surprised as to what that “homework” looks like.
+Has any major study shown that homework directly links and correlates to a significant increase in academic achievement?
+Yes – but you may be surprised as to what is involved in that “homework.”

 According to several studies involving tens of thousands of participants, family meals are the single strongest predictor of better achievement scores and fewer behavioral problems for students.
 The amount and use of homework were not identified as a predictor of achievement, but regular, consistent, and ample time set aside each day for a family to talk around a meal in their homes did (Waldfogel, 2012, Columbia University, 2012, University of Michigan, 2002).

 The vast majority of us have grown up with the expectation that our students will have homework.
-Our expectation is based on our cultural experience, rather than on meeting the learning needs of our students.
-So, in light of our cultural expectations and the realities of the research findings, what are valid goals for homework?
+Our expectation is based on our cultural experience rather than on meeting the learning needs of our students.
+So, in light of our cultural expectations and the research findings’ realities, what are valid goals for homework?

-First and foremost, homework can be very effective in developing and refining specific intellectual skills of our students.
+First and foremost, homework can be very effective in developing and refining our students’ specific intellectual skills.